Will Scholfield, Engineer

 If you choose to make the switch and have weighed up the pros and cons of a standard boiler with your current set up, then it makes sense to also install some home insulation.
 Over time, this will lower the demand for heat in your home, giving you a bigger save on your energy bills.

 System boilers and regular boilers have a few differences.
 Standard boilers were the initial systems built for central heating and operate on a low system pressure.
 They’re fed water from a tank usually situated in the roof space.
 A system boiler is similar in the fact that they have an expansion vessel and circulating pump - but their design eliminates the need for a tank in the loft space.
+Not only does this save you plenty of space but money, too.
+System boilers don't require as many additional parts in comparison to a standard boiler - which means they're cheaper and simpler to look after.

 If you’re struggling to find the best standard boiler for your home or you’re looking for more information and advice on the different types of boiler system available, then you’re in the right place!